 Make sure your pet has plenty of shade if it spends a lot of time outside so it doesn't overheat too quickly.
 In the fall and winter months, it's important to make sure your pet has a warm place to retreat.
 For example, place a dog or cat flap or create a warm spot with a basket and blankets in the shed or hutch.
 Always provide enough food and drinking water, both indoors and outdoors.

-In addition to taking care of your pet, it is also wise to treat your pet chipped and to correctly Registered at an animal database recognized by the government, such as PetBase.
+In addition to taking care of your pet, it is also wise to treat your pet chipped and to correctly register dogs, cats and other pets at an animal database recognized by the government, such as PetBase.